 Storytelling is a technique of using ideas or facts to deliver information to the audience and create an emotional connection between the brand and the customer.

 Marketers use storytelling to create a meaningful relationship with their audience.
 In fact, 92% of users want marketers to make ads that feel like a story.
 On top of that, Statista even ranked storytelling the second most effective approach in content marketing as 81% of B2B professionals recognized its importance:

-Apart from being content marketing gold, wise brand storytelling owns other superpowers your business can benefit from.
-And we are about to uncover them.
+Apart from being content marketing gold, wise brand storytelling has other superpowers that will benefit your business.
+We are about to uncover the benefits.

 Stories create an emotional bond between the brand and the customer

-A story engages different brain areas which release adrenaline and put to work neural coupling — a process which makes readers tune into the beat of your story and experience it as their own.
-Since people are more prone to emotion-driven purchases, a well-told story can influence customers’ attitude towards your brand and boost their loyalty.
+A story engages different brain areas that release adrenaline and put to work neural coupling — a process that makes readers tune into the beat of your story and experience it as their own.
+Since people are more prone to emotional-driven purchases, a well-told story can influence customers’ attitude towards your brand and boost their loyalty.

-Stories carve the brand in the memory of subscribers
+Stories carve the brand into the memory of subscribers

 A compelling and well-told story can stick in the reader’s mind, hence creating an emotional connection between your brand and your customers.
 As a matter of fact, messages brought as stories are carved in memory 22 times better than bare facts.

 Using stories to present your company’s values and visions allows you to demonstrate features that can make your brand stand out from the rest.
 When you speak about your brand’s background and experience, you let your customers better understand the niche you are targeting and which problems your product or service helps to solve.

 How to tell a story in an email